Liu Xiaofeng (academic): Writings

 Liu's work encompasses the disciplines of theology, political philosophy, and aesthetics.

 Liu's second published monograph, Salvation and Easiness (1988), called to cast off Sino-Western cultural differences to confront the fundamental question of ultimate values.

 Liu's works played an important role in the development of the Sino-Christian theology movement.
 Liu became well known for his critique of Confucian ethics as inferior to the other-worldly focus of the Judeo-Christian tradition.
 Liu was widely viewed as one of the most prominent cultural Christians.

 Liu's essay Sino-Christian Theology and the Philosophy of History advocated that Chinese Christians should abandon their "obsession with 'indigenization' and 'Sinicization'" to accept the miraculous birth, death, and resurrection of Jesus Christ as a divine revelation which "transcends all national-historical categories".
 According to this essay, any culturalist trend to illustrate the Christ Event with Chinese examples would collapse the boundary between "the word of God" and "the word of man".

+Reception

 A modern writer commented, "Liu's writings have had a major impact in China not only on those Chinese who think of themselves as Christian, but on those who are interested in broad analysis of China in the context of the world's current cultural and philosophical era."

 However, his interpretation of Strauss and other modern Western thinkers has been criticized as one-sided and even deeply flawed, with critics claiming that his defense of the Chinese Communist Party, and Mao Zedong in particular, does not go well together with Christianity, nor with Classical Western civilization as described by Strauss and his disciples.

+Liu is considered to be a member of the Chinese New Left, which some scholars have identified as a conservative movement and in defense of hierarchy in the name of equality.